zoffline/zwift-offline/README.md

   * Run Zwift, hopefully it verifies download and runs
 * Play Zwift:
   * Virtual Hosts button must be ON
-  * Start Zwift and create a new user.
+  * Start Zwift and sign in using any email/password or create a new user if multiplayer is enabled.

 Why: We need to redirect Zwift to use zoffline (this is done by the Virtual Hosts app) and convince Zwift to accept zoffline's self signed certificates for Zwift's domain names (this is done by the patch tool ZofflineObb).